-The vCard file format is highly popular in these days for storing contacts information of an individual, business or organization.
-The vCard format is commonly used for importing and exporting contacts from Windows address books.
-Sometimes a situation may arise where you urgently need to import VCF to Outlook to access the contacts information.
+The vCard file format is highly popular in these days for storing contact information of an individual, business or organization.
+Generally, computer users use vCard format to import and export contacts from Windows address books.
+Sometimes a situation may arise where you urgently need to import VCF to Outlook to access the contact information.
 I’m sharing an easy manual trick here in this post that will surely help you.

-Whenever we talk about an email client, that first name that comes into our mind is Outlook provided by Microsoft in its Office suite (also available separately).
-The popular vCard format is also supported by Microsoft Outlook.
+Whenever we talk about email client applications, the first name that comes to our mind is Microsoft Outlook.
+It’s a part of the Microsoft Office suite, and also comes as a separate application.
+The good thing is that Outlook supports the vCard format.
 Sometimes urgent needs may arise right in front of you.
-You need to import some very crucial contacts to your Outlook profile.
+You need to import some very crucial contacts into your Outlook profile.
 An expert Outlook user will not face any problem while doing this.
-But if you are a newbie, it would be little challenging for you if you are not having a sound knowledge.
+But if you are a newbie, it would be a little challenging for you if you are not having a sound knowledge.
 Don’t worry at all!
 I will surely help you in this.

 To import VCF to Outlook 2010, follow the steps shown below:

-In just a second, the vCard file will be successfully imported to your Outlook profile.
+This will import vCards to Outlook profile within a few seconds.
 You can now use the contacts in your Outlook data file.

 The above statement is given by the software vendors who provide paid tools for importing vCard files to Outlook.
 But I simply don’t believe in this.
 If you’re having multiple vCard files, i.e. around hundred or more than hundred, you can merge them into a single file and then you can import it to Outlook with ease in no time.

 How to merge VCF files into a single file?